qooxdoo/qooxdoo/documentation/manual/source/pages/introduction/about.rst

 qooxdoo (pronounced ['kuksdu:]) is a universal JavaScript framework that enables you to create applications for a wide range of platforms.
 With its object-oriented programming model you build rich, interactive applications (RIAs), native-like apps for mobile devices, traditional web applications or even applications to run outside the browser.

-You leverage its integrated tool chain to develop and deploy applications of any scale, while taking advantage of a comprehensive feature set and a state-of-the-art GUI toolkit. qooxdoo is open source under liberal :doc:`licenses <license>`, led by the world's largest web host `1&1 <http://1and1.com/xml/order/AboutUs>`_, with a vibrant community.
+You leverage its integrated tool chain to develop and deploy applications of any scale, while taking advantage of a comprehensive feature set and a state-of-the-art GUI toolkit. qooxdoo is open source under liberal `Licenses`_, led by the world's largest web host `1&1 <http://qooxdoo.org/about/developers#initiator_and_maintainer>`_, with a vibrant `community <http://qooxdoo.org/community>`_.

 .. _pages/introduction/about#framework: